 So even though I’m not in Florida having breakfast with my mom right now, I can still pretend that I’m surrounded by sunny skies and warmer temps every time I snack on some Florida grapefruit.
 With the big bag I picked up, I also decided to use some to make dessert for company we were having over.

-I made phyllo tarts and filled them with a refreshing and delicious grapefruit curd.
+I made these Grapefruit Curd Phyllo Tarts and filled them with a refreshing and delicious grapefruit curd.
 They were nice and light with the crispy phyllo crust.

-These would make a great dessert for company or Valentine’s Day.
+These Grapefruit Curd Phyllo Tarts would also make a great dessert for company or Valentine’s Day.
 Just shape the tarts and grapefruit pieces into hearts and pretend you’re somewhere bright and warm too 🙂